 HSCT Frequently asked questions

 Hematopoietic Stem Cell Transplant (HSCT) is a chemotherapy based treatment in which a patient’s own stem cells are collected prior to the administration of chemotherapy.
-After the chemotherapy has eliminated the blood cells that carry the message of the autoimmune disease, the stem cells are returned to the patient’s blood stream to generate a new immune system.
+After the chemotherapy has eliminated the blood cells that carry the message of the autoimmune disease, the patient’s own stem cells are returned to their blood stream to generate a new immune system.

 Each location has its own application criteria.
-Refer to each location listed on our locations map for the contact information.
-All applicants are required to furnish their medical records to be considered for treatment.
+Refer to each location listed on our locations page for the contact information.
+Applicants are usually required to furnish their medical records to be considered for treatment.

 Depending on the location, the cost varies dramatically.
 Locations such as Mexico and Russia are approximately $60,000 cash.
 Chicago is approximately $175,000 cash or can be approved by your insurance to cover some costs.

 Some doctors know about HSCT, though chances are that your physician is not very aware of HSCT.
-If they are aware, they might be misinformed or may not have reviewed the latest research published in JAMA as recently as January 2019.
-Offering your doctor a chance to review the articles available on our website that have been published in peer-reviewed medical journals will give them opportunity to develop an informed opinion.
+If they are aware, they might be misinformed or may not have reviewed the latest research (check out our Articles page).
+Offering your doctor a chance to review articles published in peer-reviewed medical journals will give them opportunity to develop an informed opinion.
 If they are open to learning more, you could even suggest they request a peer-to-peer conversation with any of the doctors that perform HSCT so that they can find answers to specific questions.
 Hopefully after learning more your doctor will support you if you choose to pursue HSCT.

 The entire process take approximately 2 months, start to finish.

-While every patient is different, it could take up to a year for full recovery.
+While every patient's experience with recovery is different, it could take up to a year for full recovery.
 Some patients are able to return to their normal lives within 6 months of treatment.
-Listen to your body and your doctor.
+We encourage you to isten to your body and your doctor.
 You can learn more about other experiences by viewing our Learn with a Warrior Recovery webinar or exploring episodes of the HSCT Warriors Podcast.

-Several insurance companies (including Medicare, Humana, Anthem Blue Cross, and United Healthcare) have covered all aspects of HSCT including travel expenses, lodging, and per diem.
-Depending on your policy and coverage, some insurance companies do cover a majority of expenses but refuse to pay for the aspects deemed as “experimental” (e.g. harvest, storage and return of your hematopoietic stem cells).
+Several insurance companies (including Medicare, Humana, Anthem Blue Cross, and United Healthcare among others) have covered all aspects of HSCT including travel expenses, lodging, and per diem.
+Depending on your policy and coverage, some insurance companies do cover a majority of expenses but refuse to pay for aspects deemed as “experimental” (e.g. harvest, storage and return of your hematopoietic stem cells).
 It is important to request a full copy of your policy and read it thoroughly to best understand your coverage.